 Compliments and positive reinforcements go a long way.
-A simple “you’ve got this,” “nice job,” or high five can affirm your child is on the right track.
-You can even go with the trusted gold star method and chart progress each time your tot brushes.
+A simple "you’ve got this," "nice job," or high five can affirm your child is on the right track.
+This handy My Happy Smiles calendar lets you and your kiddos set goals and track & reward every toothbrushing success.

 Since your tyke might not see other kids brushing, they feel like the only one learning this new skill.
 But if you read books, watch videos, or even talk about brushing, it normalizes the task and makes it fun!